PseudoMera/date-parser/README.md

 2. We can pass a number, date or a valid date string (e.g an ISO string)

     ```javascript
+    //If you are using unix date format, e.g. 1610814996, It needs to be a number
+    //If you pass it as a string it will fail.
+    const parsedDate = PseudoDateParser(new Date())

     const parsedDate = PseudoDateParser(new Date())